TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

    art © `Jeff Delierre <https://www.infectedbyart.com/contestpiece.asp?piece=3422>`_

-A risk can be anything from a narrative consequence (something bad happens, the situation worsens, etc), a negative **Condition** that the character receives, or in some dire situations, outright death.
+A risk can be anything from a narrative consequence (something bad happens, the situation worsens, etc), a negative :hoverxref:`Condition <conditions>` that the character receives, or in some dire situations, outright death.
 GMs must state clearly what the risk is before the dice are rolled.

 Avoiding Risk
 ~~~~~~~~~~~~~

 The best way to avoid a risk is to try another course of action.
-If that's not possible and/or the player still wants to move forward with that action, then they would suffer varying degrees of risk in the form of Conditions (see **Resisting Conditions**).
+If that's not possible and/or the player still wants to move forward with that action, then they would suffer varying degrees of risk in the form of Conditions (see :hoverxref:`Resisting Conditions <resisting-conditions>`).

 .. _conditions: